Jaaanet/BudgetBuddy/Function_Descriptions_BudgetBuddy.md

 #### Methods:
 - run(self): Starts the main loop that shows the navigation menu and collects user input
 - _main_menu(self): Gives all the main menu options and lets user choose an option
-- show_guide(self): Gives a brief explanation of what the program does
+- show_guide(self): Reads the guide.txt file to explain how to use the profile
 - create_profile_flow(self): Lets the user create a new named profile and saves it
 - saved_profiles_menu(self): Lets the user choose to open, rename, or delete a profile or go back to the main menu
 - _open_profile_flow(self): Lets the user choose a profile and open it if it exists